imhardikdesai/Quiz-App/README.md

 ## Overview 🔨

-This Currency Converter web app is built using React.js and Chakra UI.
-It provides a simple and intuitive way to convert any currency in the world.
-With an easy-to-use interface, all you have to do is enter the amount you'd like to convert and select the currency you're converting from and to.
-The app will then show you the exchange rate and the amount you'll receive in the other currency.
-This app also includes a currency calculator so you can quickly calculate the amount you need to convert.
-With a fast loading time and a sleek design, this web app is perfect for anyone looking to quickly and accurately convert currencies.
+This quiz web app is built using React JS.
+It can allow the user to select the criteria for their quiz from a list of options.
+The user can then proceed to answer the questions in the quiz and their performance will be tracked and shown in the scoreboard.
+Moreover, the app can be designed to be responsive and user-friendly.

   <br />